 cybersecurity technical writer

-Cybersecurity is a realm of tech that is ever-expanding, ever-changing, and always finding new ways to protect the systems of computers everywhere.
-Whether you are working to develop programs to stop malware and trojans, taking down hackers, or even teaching large companies how to protect themselves from threats, many people are working behind the screens to keep you safe.
-There is a way for writers able to enter the technology world without having to understand complex programming or data analysis; cybersecurity technical writing.
-This allows technical writers to demonstrate their expertise in writing and the creativity that comes from the research they do.
+Cybersecurity is a realm of technology that is ever-expanding, ever-changing, and always searching for new ways to protect the systems and information of computers everywhere.
+Many people are working behind the screens to keep you and others safe, whether that be by working to develop programs to stop malware and trojans, taking down hackers, or even teaching large companies how to protect themselves from threats.
+There is a way for writers able to enter the technology world without having to understand complex programming or data analysis; becoming a cybersecurity technical writer.
+This position allows technical writers to demonstrate their expertise in writing and the creativity that comes from the research they do in a way that keeps data safe.

-Cybersecurity technical writers can also help with the prevention of cyber threats as well.
+First and foremost, cybersecurity technical writers help with the prevention of cyber threats.
 These writers specialize in research and data collection.
 With that in mind, they take what they learn from data manuals and other collection guides to create a cybersecurity plan.
-A cybersecurity plan involves listing out a company’s best defenses, showcasing the pros and cons of the system, and making a strategy to prevent future attacks.
-They also track down new threats and document every detail of the company.
-With the cybersecurity plan and keeping documentation up to date, the job of a technical writer is to delegate what is important to inform the higher-ups.
-There is more to cybersecurity writing than listening in on meetings and writing blog posts.
+A cybersecurity plan involves listing out a company’s best defenses, showcasing the pros and cons of the system, and making a strategy to prevent future attacks as well as help the company recover from cyber-attacks.
+They also track down new threats and document every detail of the company’s cybersecurity strategies.
+Along with the cybersecurity plan and keeping documentation up to date, the job of a technical writer is to delegate what is important to inform the higher-ups about.

-You can scour the internet to locate what skills are required for cybersecurity, but you will find an array of articles with differing opinions on what makes a good employee.
+You can scour the internet to locate what skills are required for cybersecurity, but you will find an array of articles with differing opinions on what makes a good employee and technical writer.
 There are even some articles out there that give summarized versions of what constitutes a great cybersecurity writer.
 For that reason, here is a general list of technical skills needed for cybersecurity.

 • Coding